 That can make it inefficient even if all the debris in the port would have been removed.
 A precaution when using this is that isopropyl alcohol should be used instead of ethyl alcohol, which can damage the iPhone.
 Also, too much alcohol usage isn’t appropriate.

 There’s always the last option in every situation.
 If the above methods for cleaning your iPhone charging port seem not to work even after several attempts, it’s best to see a professional iPhone charging port repair.
-They’re among the ways you can use at home to get the iPhone charging again.
+They’re among the ways you can use them at home to get the iPhone charging again.
 If it’s still not charging, the experts will make it do so.

-These people have professional cleaning and repair tools that will efficiently remove every trace debris from your charging port without damaging it.
+These people have professional cleaning and repair tools that will efficiently remove every trace of debris from your charging port without damaging it.
 A professional will also be able to identify if your iPhone might be having an underlying issue other than the dirty port that could be preventing it from charging.

-Remember that even a faulty battery or disconnections within the phone can also cause the charging problem.
-There are a few places where you can obtain professional services with top of all being Apple Store.
+Remember that even a faulty battery or disconnections within the phone can also cause a charging problem.
+There are a few places where you can obtain professional services with top of all being the Apple Store.
 Other suitable places include; – Jeweller, battery store, iPhone Screen Repair Shop, and Watch Repair Shop.

-Proper iPhone Hygiene and Handling
+6- Hygiene and Handling

 You can use some of these to clean the charging port while others maintain surface cleaning.